Nanobots, ape chauffeurs and flights to Pluto. The predictions for 2020 we got horribly wrong - KTVZ

 That may not sound like a typical morning, but people thought it could have been.

 History is littered with predictions and future projections.
-Many of these are given with supreme confidence, before they fade conveniently into insignificance as they whiz wide of the mark.
+Many of these are given with supreme confidence, before they fade conveniently into insignificance as they whiz wide off the mark.

 But as we charge into the third decade of the 21st century, it’s time to ask: Where did we think we’d be in 2020?